MarcusFDev/imaginate-project4/README.md

     - A high-level Python web framework that encourages rapid development and clean, pragmatic design.
 It was crucial for building the web application's backend, handling routing, database interactions, and user authentication.

 ## Databases

+For the project's submission Code Institute provided a Postgres database to store the data with.

 - [PostgreSQL](https://www.postgresql.org/)
     - An advanced, open-source relational database system known for its reliability, feature robustness, and performance.
 Used as the database for storing application data.